LyubomirT/chainsaw-human-typing/README.md

 To run the project from source, you need to have Python 3.6 or higher installed.
 You also must install the dependencies by running `pip install -r requirements.txt`.
 After that, you can run the project by running `python main.py`.

+To build the project, you can use PyInstaller. `build.ps1` is a PowerShell script that builds the project using PyInstaller.
+You can run it by running `.\build.ps1`.
+The output will be in the `dist` folder, note that the script is configured to build a Windows executable and that you need to have PyInstaller installed.

 ## Contributing 🤝

 If you want to contribute to this project, feel free to fork it and submit a pull request.
 I'll be happy to review it!
 If you have any questions, feel free to open an issue.
 Please check the [CONTRIBUTING](CONTRIBUTING.md) file for more information.